 Bird watching is a popular and engaging activity.
-You don't need to travel or have expensive gear to bird watch.
+You don’t need to travel or have expensive gear to bird watch.
 You can simply look out the window and spot birds.
 Birds are interesting because they are colorful, active and can be found almost anywhere.
 At various times of year birds are migrating, singing, building nests and raising babies.
-There's always something exciting going on amongst your neighborhood birds.
+There’s always something exciting going on among your neighborhood birds.

 Are you a complete beginner?
 Learn your birds by figuring out a few at a time, using field guides and websites.
-Here are some popular field guides:

 Keep a notebook full of drawings and notes next to your favorite birding window.
 Over the course of a year you will begin to recognize the regulars and also new birds.